2019 Program in Latin American Studies certificate students, and faculty.

 Undergraduate courses are offered by an increasing number of campus departments and programs, as well as by PLAS.
 Through various approaches in the humanities and the social and natural sciences, the program guides an understanding of Latin American culture, history, socioeconomic conditions, politics, and society.
 Coursework is supervised by a departmental adviser and combined with a departmental program in a regular field of concentration.

 Although experience abroad is not required, PLAS strongly urges students to travel, work, study, and conduct research in Latin America, especially during freshman and sophomore years.
-Whether it’s through the Princeton in Cuba or other opportunities available during your studies, the impact of a summer or semester abroad in generating new understanding cannot be understated.
+Whether it’s through the Princeton in Argentina, the Brazil Global Seminar, or other opportunities available during your studies, the impact of a summer or semester abroad in generating new understanding cannot be understated.
 To support that aim, competitive funding is available.